arvados/arvados/README.md

 Arvados consists of:

-* *Keep*: a petabyte-scale content-addressed distributed storage system for managing and storing collections of files, accessible via HTTP and FUSE mount.
+* *Keep*: a petabyte-scale content-addressed distributed storage system for managing and storing collections of files, accessible via a variety of methods including Arvados APIs, WebDAV, and FUSE file system mount.

-* *Crunch*: a Docker-based cluster and HPC workflow engine designed providing strong versioning, reproducibilty, and provenance of computations.
+* *Crunch*: a Docker-based cloud and HPC workflow engine designed providing strong versioning, reproducibilty, and provenance of large-scale computations.

 * Related services and components including a web workbench for managing files and compute jobs, REST APIs, SDKs, and other tools.